veillette/opticsTextbook/content/Chap06Diffraction/DiffractiveOptics.md

 k_z = 2\pi \sqrt{ \left( \frac{1}{\lambda}\right)^2- \xi^2-\eta^2}.
 \end{align*}
 ```
-Note that one can interpret this as a diagonalisation of the propagation operator, as explained in [](#sec:basistrans).
+Note that one can interpret this as a diagonalisation of the propagation operator.

 We can observe something interesting: if $k_x^2+k_y^2 > \left(\frac{2\pi }{\lambda}\right)^2$, then $k_z$ becomes imaginary, and $\exp(i k_z z)$ decays exponentially for increasing $z$: